Dailies of the 401st Squadron

 to find rooms with the better families of the town.
 The Enlisted Men were

-housed in new barracks - were moved around quite a bit but finally settled down to
+housed in new barracks - were moved around quite a bit but finally settled down

 a regular round of activity.
 Squadron’s maintained their own mess halls and